Abd Allah ibn Hudhafa

 Abd Allah ibn Hudhafa al-Sahmi (عبد الله بن حذافة السهمي) (died 653) was a companion of the Islamic prophet Muhammad.
 He is best known in Islamic tradition for his role as the courier of a letter from Muhammad to Khusraw Parvez, the King of Persia, and for his imprisonment and torture by Heraclius, the Byzantine Emperor.

-In Muhammad's era
+In Prophet Muhammad's era

 Letter to Khosrow II

 Abd Allah bin Hudhafa al-Sahmi carried the letter of Muhammad to Khosrow II, the emperor of the Sassanid Empire (Persia).
-When Abd Allah entered the kingdom, Khosrow sent his messenger to get the letter off him but Abd Allah refused, saying Muhammad had ordered him to present the letter to the King only and he was not going to break the instructions of the Muhammad.
+When Abd Allah entered the kingdom, Khosrow sent his messenger to get the letter off him but Abd Allah refused, saying Muhammad had ordered him to present the letter to the King only and he was not going to break the instructions of Muhammad.
 Khosrow was enraged by the letter, tearing it into shreds.
 When Muhammad heard Khosrow had torn his letter, he made a prayer that Allah tears his kingdom.
 Khosrow sent a couple of troopers to arrest Muhammad and bring him to his presence.
 As soon as the men reached Madina, Muhammad was informed by Divine Revelation that Perves, the emperor of Persia, had been murdered by his own son, which Muhammad disclosed to the troopers.